Monroe County, Tennessee: Transportation

 U.S. Route 411 runs through the center of the county and through the cities of Madisonville and Vonore.
-U.S. Route 11 runs through the northwester part of the county and through the center of Sweetwater.
+U.S. Route 11 runs through the northwestern part of the county and through the center of Sweetwater.
 State Route 68 runs in a northwest–southeast direction through the lower half of the county, passing through Sweetwater, Madisonville, and Tellico Plains.
 State Route 39 connects Tellico Plains to Englewood in McMinn County.
 State Route 72 connects southern Vonore to Loudon.
 Interstate 75 is located in the extreme northeastern tip of the county west of Sweetwater, and contains two exits in Monroe County.
 Secondary state routes in Monroe County include State Routes 165 (Cherohala Skyway), 307, 315, 322, and 360.

 The Monroe County Airport is a county-owned, public-use airport located two nautical miles (3.7 km) northwest of the central business district of Madisonville.